dart-lang/dart-pad/pkgs/dartpad_ui/README.md

 If you want to collaborate on intermediate version, you can publish it to your own Firebase project:

-1. In firebase.json temporarily change target to your project name.
+1. In .firebaserc temporarily change target to your project name.

+2. Run `firebase init`

-2. Make sure your current Flutter channel is stable
+3. Make sure your current Flutter channel is stable

 3. Run the commands: